Skip to main content

 • The attributes of the Exchange room, for example, location and capacity, must match the Eptura Engage resource, to provide a better experience for users.
 Learn more at Microsoft: https://learn.microsoft.com/en-us/ex...urce-mailboxes

-• Exchange rooms must be added to the Global Address List (GAL) for them to appear on the Exchange room mapping page in Eptura Engage.
-If you want to hide Exchange rooms from the GAL, for example if you want them to be booked using Eptura Engage only, then you can hide them after mapping the room.
+• Exchange rooms must be visible in the Global Address List (GAL) for them to appear on the Exchange room mapping page in Eptura Engage.
+If you want to hide Exchange rooms from the GAL, for example - when you want rooms to be booked using Eptura Engage only, then you can hide them after mapping the room.

 Note that currently, Exchange rooms mapped to Eptura Engage resources are no longer visible on the Mapped tab of the Exchange room mapping page when they are hidden from the GAL; however, they are still mapped and will synchronize as usual.